The Candlemass Road

 The Candlemass Road is a historical novel from George MacDonald Fraser set in the time of the Border Reivers, a period Fraser had earlier written about in The Steel Bonnets and would later return to in The Reavers.

 Fraser later described it as "a rather dark morality tale - at least I meant it to have a moral - in what I hope was a reasonable imitation of Elizabethan English".

+The author said he had another purpose in writing the book, to emphasise the decline in law and order.
+"We're becoming a nation of broken men," he told a journalist.
+"Now that the law fails to protect us, people have just got to look out for themselves - within the custom of the country, which is not necessarily within the law."

 The book is mentioned in the film All My Friends Are Leaving Brisbane.

 Reception

 The Washington Post said "Readers who enjoy a snatch of history brought to life will enjoy this brief but fascinating tale.
 However, the slightness of the plot, along with the old-fashioned treatment of point of view and the lack of character development, will leave those looking for a satisfying story disappointed."